Morrilton Cotton Pickers: History

 Minor league baseball first came to Morrilton, Arkansas when the 1894 Morrilton Cotton Pickers became charter members of the Class D level Arkansas State League.
 The Camden Rainmakers, Fort Smith Indians, Hot Springs Bathers, Little Rock Rose Buds and a Texarkana, Arkansas team joined Morrilton as charter members, although Fort Smith and Texarkana had no eventual records in league play.

 On March 21, 1894, the team began training and exhibition play and hoped to secure the finances to field a professional team.
 In April 1894 a concert was held to raise funds for the team and to construct a fence for the team's home ballpark.

 On May 10, 1894, Morrilton defeated Fort Smith 10–8 in a game at Morrilton in a "Non-League" game.
 On June 9, 1894, Morrilton lost a game at Camden 13–4.
 On June 27, 1894, Morrilton lost at Little Rock 7–4.

 It was reported on May 14, 1894, that Morrilton had full stands at their home opener in which they defeated Fort Smith 16–8.
 The two teams were noted to have played again the next day when Fort Smith won 15–2 after Morrilton had only 8 players and had to get an additional player from the stands to play the game.

 On June 9, 1894, the Fort Smith franchise dropped from the Arkansas State League and the Morrilton franchise officially took their place in beginning league play.
 At this time, Bob Darnell was named president of the team; R.W.
 Leigh, vice president; Loid Rainwater, secretary and treasurer and Jim Massey manager.

 One month into the 1894 season, the Camden Yellow Hammers franchise, along with the Hot Springs Bathers franchise, both folded, causing the remaining four–team league to fold.
-The Morrilton Cotton Pickers, managed by Jim Massey, finished with a 10–5 record to place second in the league standings, finishing 0.5 games behind the first place Little Rock Rose Buds, who ended with an 11–5 record.
+The Morrilton Cotton Pickers, managed by Jim Massey, finished with a 10–5 record to place second in the league standings, finishing just a ½ game behind the first place Little Rock Rose Buds, who ended with an 11–5 record.
 The Camden Rainmakers (7–10) and Hot Springs Bathers (3–11) followed Morrilton in the final standings.

 Morrilton, Arkansas has not hosted another minor league team.